SebastianBaltes/aframe-csg-meshs/README.md

 # aframe-csg-meshs

-An [A-Frame](https://aframe.io) component for runtime Constructive Solid Geometry.
+An [A-Frame](https://aframe.io) component for runtime Constructive Solid Geometry (boolean mesh operations).
 It is based on [ThreeCSG](https://github.com/chandlerprall/ThreeCSG) which it contains as a source copy in a slightly modified version.

 <a href="https://sebastianbaltes.github.io/aframe-csg-meshs/examples/index.html">Click here to view demo